How are we working together?

 Are there challenges?

-A challenge to the Accord is the fact that the FNFC does not represent all First Nations, including Modern Treaty Nations, within B.C.
+Additionally, a challenge to the Accord is the fact that the FNFC does not represent all First Nations in B.C., including Modern Treaty Nations.
 To overcome this challenge the Accord is open to all First Nations in B.C., with the FNFC taking a convener role to engage and facilitate progress.
-To reflect the distinct rights, law, legal systems and systems of governance of Modern Treaty Nations, B.C. and DFO committed to maintaining a distinctions-based approach to their relationships that is appropriate for their specific contexts.
-These opportunities have been emphasized through meetings with the Maa-nulth First Nations, for example, to engage in a manner that suits their system of governance.
+Progress is being made in this regard, with the Maa-nulth First Nations having met with the FNFC and the Maa-nulth Treaty Society now attending as an observer at the trilateral table.

 Highlights